ZimCodes/phuber/README.md

 # Phuber

-**Phuber** allows you to retrieve video links primarily from Pornhub. *With recent changes, more sites will also be support
+**Phuber** allows you to retrieve video links primarily from Pornhub.

 For ease of use, try the command-line configurator for this tool [here](https://zimtools.xyz/phuber)